abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/otel/otel-setup.md

 ## 🎯 Learning Objective

-In this part, you will prepare a SUSE ARM64 VM on GCP, install container tooling, and build an instrumented Python Flask microservice that emits OpenTelemetry metrics and traces.
+Prepare an ARM64 SUSE VM with container tooling and deploy an instrumented Python Flask microservice that emits OpenTelemetry traces and metrics.

 ---

-## 🧱 Target Platform

-**GCP SUSE ARM64 Virtual Machine**

----

-## 📌 Architecture Overview
+## 📌 Architecture Scope (Part 1)

 ```
 Flask Microservice (ARM)